First-principles molecular quantum electrodynamics theory at all coupling strengths: Theory

 Only recently, a fully origin-invariant formulation was developed within a self-consistent strong coupling QEDHF formalism (namely SC-QEDHF).
-The SC-QEDHF framework is stimulated by the fact that, in the infinite coupling limit (i.e., $\hat{H}_e \ll \hat{H}_\mathrm{p} + \hH_\mathrm{ep}$ or $\lambda_\alpha\rightarrow \infty$), the Hamiltonian is dominated by the $\hat{H}_\mathrm{p} + \hH_\mathrm{ep}$ and the corresponding wavefunction can be well approximate by a Gaussian state~\cite{Riso:2022uw},
+The SC-QEDHF framework is stimulated by the fact that, in the infinite coupling limit (i.e., $\hat{H}_e \ll \hat{H}_\mathrm{p} + \hat{H}_\mathrm{ep}$ or $\lambda_\alpha\rightarrow \infty$), the Hamiltonian is dominated by the photon and electron-photon interaction terms, and the corresponding wavefunction can be well approximated by a Gaussian state,

-This is well-known as a polaron transformation in the electron-phonon interaction scenarios~\cite{Shneyder2020prb, Zhang:2015interference, mah00}.
-Therefore, we can use the $\hat{U}(\lambda_\alpha)$ operator to transform the Hamiltonian in a new picture, and the resulting transformation Hamiltonian removes the explicit electron-photon terms.
-Specifically, the electronic and photonic operators, after the transformation, become
+This is widely recognized as the polaron transformation within the context of electron-phonon interaction scenarios~\cite{Shneyder2020prb, Zhang:2015interference, mah00}.
+This approach has recently been adapted for use in polariton chemistry~\cite{Mandal2020JPCL, Riso:2022uw, Ashida2021PRL}.
+Consequently, we can employ the $\hat{U}_\lambda$ operator to transpose the Hamiltonian into a new framework, wherein the resultant transformed Hamiltonian effectively eliminates the explicit electron-photon coupling terms.
+In particular, after undergoing the transformation, the electronic and photonic operators become

-where $ X_{\mu\nu} =\exp\left[-\sum_{\alpha}\frac{\lambda_\alpha}{\sqrt{2\omega_\alpha}} \boldsymbol{e}_\alpha\cdot\hat{\boldsymbol{D}}(\ha^\dag_\alpha - \ha_\alpha) \right]|_{\mu\nu}. $
+where $X_{\mu\nu} =\exp\left[-\sum_{\alpha}\frac{\lambda_\alpha}{\sqrt{2\omega_\alpha}} \boldsymbol{e}_\alpha\cdot\hat{\boldsymbol{D}}(\hat a^\dag_\alpha - \hat a_\alpha) \right]|_{\mu\nu}$.

 Consequently, under the polariton transformation, the resulting Hamiltonian becomes (denoted as $\hat{H}^p$)